Illusion Studios

-Illusion Studios S.A. (styled as ILLUSIONSTUDIOS) is an Argentine entertainment company.
+Illusion Studios S.A. (styled as ILLUSIONSTUDIOS) is an Argentine entertainment company founded in 2001, and based in Buenos Aires, Argentina.
 It produces content for children and young people and is known for creating Top Cat: The Movie (Don Gato y su Pandilla), Gaturro, and Peter Punk.
 Since its release of Boogie, Illusion Studios becomes the first ever company in Hispanic America to release a 3D film.
 As of 2013, it is currently unknown what state the company is in.